imranelalami/imranelalami.github.io/_posts/2025-06-22-networking_basics_for_cybersecurity.md

           referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 NFS is used mainly in Unix and Linux environments to let computers access files over a network as if they were on the local drive.
 This means you can mount a remote folder and open or edit files without copying them first.
 NFS makes networked storage seamless and efficient, especially in enterprise environments or labs.
-However, it’s often misconfigured—especially in CTFs and pentesting labs—where permissions are too loose or anonymous access is allowed, exposing sensitive files to attackers.
+However, it’s often misconfigured,especially in CTFs and pentesting labs,where permissions are too loose or anonymous access is allowed, exposing sensitive files to attackers.
 NFS has several versions, each adding features and security improvements.

 ---